-The two exceptions to the above regulations may be (a) in the case of any student who is called into military service before or during a School Term under the provisions of the Selective Service Act; or (b) students under Public Law No. 550 (G.I.
+The two exceptions to the above regulations may be (a) in the case of any student who is called into military service before of during a school term under provisions of the Selective Service Act; or (b) students under Public Law No. 550 (G.I.
 Bill).
-In either case, if a students fails to enter the course, or withdraws or is discontinued therefrom at any time prior to completion the rules listed under Veterans will apply.
+In either case, if a student fails to enter the course, or withdraws or is discontinued therefrom at any time prior to completion the rules listed under Veterans will apply.